Skip to content

 Final Impressions

 It feels like this is one of my longest spa reviews, and I still haven’t covered all the things to do at Therma Spa Village in Whitby.
 It really is quite large, with so many options.
-I would plan to spend at least a half-day here, or longer.
+I suggest you spend a full day here to enjoy everything you’re paying for.

 I loved the attention to detail.
 Like individual showers, which have like an antechamber that locks where you can put your clothes or toiletries and they won’t get wet.
 Like the gong signalling when the ritual will start so you don’t have to wear a watch or keep looking at the time.
 The Kalla capacity display.
+The use of scent throughout the space.
 Really thoughtful.

-For improvements I would like to see umbrellas or shade in the beach areas – we didn’t use this part because sun protection is really important to me and it was way too blazing that day.
-I could use another hot pool.
+For improvements, in addition to better communication at check-in I would like to see umbrellas or shade in the beach areas – we didn’t use this part because sun protection is really important to me and it was way too blazing that day.
+I could use a larger hot pool.
 And I’d prefer to choose my own tips.
 It’s also too bad there aren’t discount days to make it more accessible.
 But I think it’s a good value considering everything on offer.
-I had a wonderful experience and I will absolutely return.

 Know Before You Go